rahmahkn/rahmahkn/README.md

 ## Hello! <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="17px">
-My name is Rahmah and I'm a second-year Informatics student at Bandung Institute of Technology.
+My name is Rahmah and I'm a third-year Informatics student at Bandung Institute of Technology.
 Still learning to be a great software engineer.

 ### 😄 Activity
 Currently, I am involved in some IT projects, especially web development as a developer or project manager.
 Personally, I'm also passionate in product management and development.